mmcelreath/PSSaltStackConfig/README.md

 # PSSaltStackConfig
 SaltStack Config API module providing function wrappers for the SaltStack API REST endpoints.

 This module started out as a project to give the ability to run some common commands against SaltStack Config using PowerShell.
 This module utilizes the API for the SaltStack RAAS service.
-Documentation for the API can be found at the following VMWare Docs page:
+Documentation for the API can be found at the following VMWare Docs pages:

 [Working with the API (RaaS)](https://docs.vmware.com/en/VMware-vRealize-Automation-SaltStack-Config/8.4/use-manage-saltstack-config/GUID-FF1A0E3A-CA19-4139-B9DC-C32DC4F76202.html)